kestra-io/docs/content/blogs/2023-06-21-locxia-kestra.md

 ## Kestra

-To support high data volumetry and scalability requirements, Ntico experts choose Kestra as the data orchestrator behind Locxia.
+To support high data volume and scalability requirements, Ntico experts chose Kestra as the data orchestrator powering Locxia.

 ### Advanced Data Ingestion and Processing